petr-fedorov/oberon/README.md

 The columns contain the following data:

    * `maker` - UUID of the open order on the order book,
    * `ordinal` - a sequential number of the event (by `maker`).
-When an order opens on the order book, the related event has `ordinal` equals to 1; next event for `maker` will have 'ordinal' equals to 2 etc.,
+When an order opens on the order book, the related event has `ordinal` equals to 1; next event for `maker` will have 'ordinal' equals to 2 etc.; empty if it couldn't be determined,
    * `timestamp` - time the event occured on an exchange, up to a second; empty, if it is not changed since the previously received event,
    * `mks` - microseconds part of the time the event occured on an exchange
    * `state` - 1, if the order is open on the order book after the event, otherwise empty,